-Join us for dinner in the elegant Harvest Dining room and enjoy the views from the 75th floor of the Columbia Tower Club while listening to an “Evening of Financial Perspectives.”
+Join us for dinner in the elegant Magnolia Room and enjoy the views from the 76th floor of the Columbia Tower Club while listening to an “Evening of Financial Perspectives.”
 Proceeds benefit the FSC-PS Charitable Foundation scholarship fund.
 Seating is limited.

 2017 UFSC Oratorical Topics

 “The African-American Dollar”

 It is great that Harriet Tubman will replace Andrew Jackson on the $20 bill.
 How can African-Americans spend their money to have a greater impact for future generations and the American culture as a whole?